mesg-foundation/engine/README.md

 ### 1. Installation

-Run the following command in a console:
+Run the following command in a console to install MESG Core:

 ```bash
 bash <(curl -fsSL https://mesg.com/install)
 ```

-You can also download the binary manually from the [release page](https://github.com/mesg-foundation/core/releases).
+You can also install it manually by following [this guide](https://docs.mesg.tech/start-here/installation#manual-installation).

 ### 2. Run MESG Core